The 10 minute team meeting is a great tool to introduce to your busy company.

 - Areas which are going well.
 This is where you get to say “well done” to people and make them smile.

 - Things that are not going so well.
 Do not identify or blame individuals here.

 - Holidays/people who are going to be out of the office.

 Try it, and let me know how you get on.

-And by the way, if you’re reading this and thinking, “Oh, that’s all very well and good, but there’s only me and the cat in my company”, you could try having a 10 minute meeting on your own (or with the cat) and see if it helps clarify your thinking.
+Maybe you’re reading this and thinking, “Oh, that’s all very well and good, but there’s only me and the cat in my company”.
+You could try having a 10-minute meeting on your own (or with the cat) and see if it helps clarify your thinking.
 I bet it will.

 And if you want another person to bounce ideas and plans off then why not join your business peers in Remarkable Business?